 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the treatment of derivatives in bankruptcy.
+This CLE course will discuss the treatment of derivatives in bankruptcy.
 The panel will discuss the exemptions historically afforded derivatives before the financial crisis, the ramifications of those exemptions as shown in the Lehman and MF Global bankruptcies, and the current framework which exists after Dodd-Frank to address insolvency risks in derivatives products.

 - Historical treatment of derivatives and systemic risk: Lehman and the financial crisis